Prepare data for analysis

 4. Click one of the features to view its attributes.

 A pop-up window appears containing the attribute Elev_Val, which contains the elevation above mean sea level at the top of the crane.
-You will use the Elev_Val field to visualize these obstacles in 3D later in this lesson.
+You will use the Elev_Val field to visualize these obstacles in 3D later in this tutorial.

 5. Close the Pop-up window.